Skip to main content

 The table shows columns such as Path, MIME type, Size, and Version.
 File actions can include download, rename, and delete.

-Use the ZIP upload to add or update workspace files in bulk.
+Use synchronization for the normal local editing and publishing workflow.
+Use the ZIP upload when workspace files need to be added or updated in bulk.
+Server uploads are versioned.
 Downloading an individual file uses its workspace path.

 Synchronization